Uplink MIMO Detection using Ising Machines: A Multi-Stage Ising Approach: Evaluation

 \subsection{Performance Analysis}

 In this section, we emulate the end-to-end performance of several large MIMO and massive MIMO systems.
-We assume an oracle Adaptive Modulation and Coding~(AMC) module, which can select the best modulation and coding scheme~(among the available options) for every SNR.
+We assume an oracle Adaptive Modulation and Coding~(AMC) module, which selects the best modulation and coding scheme~(among the available options) for every SNR.
 Such an oracle AMC allows us to approximate the spectral efficiency of the system empirically.
 We allow our system to use, 4-, 16-, 64-, and 256-QAM modulation and convolutional coding with $\frac{1}{3}$, $\frac{1}{2}$, and $\frac{2}{3}$.
-Since for 4-QAM we have shown DI-MIMO to be near optimal, we continue using it.
-The parameters for MDI-MIMO can be defined using a 4-tuple ($N_s$, heuristic, $R_{max}$, $S$).
-We simulate our methods with the following parameters:

-\\\\ We choose $\lambda_{max}$ heuristic for ($32\times 32$, 256-QAM) to reduce the execution time (see Section~\ref{sec:eval:ssestimation}), given the problem size is much higher at $R_{max} = 8$.
+For 4-QAM, given that the problem is significantly simpler, MDI-MIMO only uses MMSE as the starting guess and has only one stage.
+For higher modulations, it uses both MMSE and MMSE-SIC as the starting guesses.
+The parameters of MDI-MIMO can be described using a 4-tuple ($N_s$, heuristic, $R_{max}$, $S$).
+Our simulation parameters are reported in Table~\ref{tbl:params}.